mattermost/docs/source/deploy/desktop-app.rst

 Mattermost desktop applications are available for Windows, macOS, and Linux operating systems.

-You can `download the apps directly from our download page <https://mattermost.com/apps>`__ and visit our `installation guides </install/desktop-app-install.html>`__ for help during setup and for troubleshooting tips.
+You can `download the apps directly from our download page <https://mattermost.com/apps>`__ and visit our :doc:`installation guides </collaborate/install-desktop-app>` for help during setup and for troubleshooting tips.

 This page provides a guide on how to customize and distribute your own Mattermost desktop app, and how to distribute the official Windows desktop app silently to end users, pre-configured with the server URL and other app settings.